OfficeDev/office-js-docs/reference/shared/filetype-enumeration.md

 |**Word**|Y|Y|Y|
 |**Excel**|Y|Y|Y|

-Note: FileType.Text is only supported in Word, FileType.Pdf is only supported in Word and PowerPoint.
+**Note:** FileType.Text is only supported in Word, FileType.Pdf is only supported in Word for Windows, Word for Mac, Word Online, and PowerPoint.

 |||
 |:-----|:-----|